nobalmohan/nobal.in/content/blog/travel/india/cycling-in-himalayas-shimla-spiti-leh-cycling.md

 date: '2017-05-05'
 ---

-This post is intended for beginners, who plan to do the famous Manali-Leh bicycle tour.
-Written after my first Himalayan cycling covering 900 Kms in Shimla - Spiti - Leh route in 2014.
-Enjoy !
+Written after my first Himalayan cycling covering 900 Kms from Shimla - Spiti to Leh in 2014.
+This blog post is more of a prep guide than an elaborate summary of my journey.
+It's intended for beginners, who plan to do the famous Manali-Leh bicycle tour on their own.

 I will split up the note into three parts: Planning / Preparation / Ride